-Mr Niesłuchowski is a graduate of the Warsaw School of Economics.
+Mr Jakub Niesłuchowski is a graduate of the Warsaw School of Economics in Finance and Banking.
 He is also a certified Financial Risk Manager and a Chartered Financial Analyst.
 Additionally, he is a graduate of the Advanced Management Programme from the IESE Business School at the University of Navarra.

-From 2015 to 2019, he was the Bank's Deputy CEO and CFO.
-In March 2019, he became the Managing Director of PKO BP's Finance Division where he is responsible for strategic asset and liability management, controlling and financially supervising PKO Group entities.
+From 2015 to 2019, he was the Bank's Deputy CEO and CFO responsible for i.a. covered bond issuance.
+In March 2019, he became the Managing Director of PKO BP's Finance Division where he is responsible for strategic asset and liability management, controlling and financially supervising the Group entities.

 Before joining the Group, he worked at PwC, where he advised financial institutions in Poland and abroad on risk management, capital adequacy, performance measurement and establishing mortgage banks, including the Bank.
-He is also a Supervisory Board Member of Bank Pocztowy S.A.